 Tuesday, January 19

-• Greg told me I handled that all wrong.
-He was angry that I didn’t do everything in my power to make sure he was there for the meeting.
+- Greg told me I handled the situation incorrectly.
+He was angry that I didn’t do everything in my power to ensure he was there for the meeting.

 Next up: Later that week...